- Why should you use pagination?

 - Users tend to view the complete category on one page at once (although this point is rather controversial and depends on the situation).

-- This is the most preferable for them method
+- This is the preferred method

 - All the contents of the pagination will be situated in the index of the search page via the page “View all”